isomerpages/csc-knowledge/_digital-issue-11/Pro Tip: Mindfulness in Prioritisation.md

 <div class="grid-item">

-<p>One tool to help prioritise tasks is the Eisenhower Box, which is featured in Stephen Covey's widely read 7 Habits of Highly Effective People.
+<p>One tool to help prioritise tasks is the Eisenhower Box, which is featured in Stephen Covey's widely read <em>7 Habits of Highly Effective People</em>.
 You might also know it as The Time Management Matrix, The Eisenhower Method, or The Urgent-Important Matrix.</p>

-<p>The idea is to focus on what will make you most effective, not just most productive.</p>
+<p>The idea is to focus on what will make you most <em>effective</em>, not just most productive.</p>

 <p>According to the framework, all day-to-day tasks and bigger projects fall into one of four quadrants, depending on how urgent and important they are.</p>